SchreiberLars/Power-BI-performance-best-practices/README.md

 # optimize-power-bi
-This project is dedicated to the optimization of Microsoft Power BI.
+This project is dedicated to the optimization of Microsoft Power BI projects.